agreaves-ms/OSMO/CONTRIBUTING.md

   - Avoid committing commented-out code.
   - Wherever possible, each PR should address a single concern.
 If there are several otherwise-unrelated things that should be fixed to reach a desired endpoint, our recommendation is to open several PRs and indicate the dependencies in the description.
 The more complex the changes are in a single PR, the more time it will take to review those changes.

 - Write commit titles using imperative mood and [these rules](https://chris.beams.io/posts/git-commit/), and reference the Issue number corresponding to the PR.
-Following is the recommended format for commit texts:
+Following is the format for commit texts:
 ```
 #<Issue Number> - <Commit Title>